alphagov/govuk_publishing_components/docs/component_conventions.md

 Most components should have an option to include arbitrary data attributes (see the [checkboxes component](https://components.publishing.service.gov.uk/component-guide/checkboxes/checkboxes_with_data_attributes) for example).
 These can be used for many purposes including tracking (see the [select component](https://components.publishing.service.gov.uk/component-guide/select/with_tracking) for [example code](https://github.com/alphagov/govuk_publishing_components/blob/master/app/assets/javascripts/govuk_publishing_components/components/select.js)) but specific tracking should only be added to a component where there is a real need for it.

-Some [common Javascript modules](https://github.com/alphagov/govuk_publishing_components/tree/master/app/assets/javascripts/govuk_publishing_components/lib) are available.
+Some [common JavaScript modules](https://github.com/alphagov/govuk_publishing_components/tree/master/app/assets/javascripts/govuk_publishing_components/lib) are available.
 If new functionality is required, consider adding it as a common module.

 ## Tests

 Component tests should include a check that the component doesn't fail if no data is passed.

-Javascript tests should be included if the component has any Javascript that is unique to it.
-Use of existing Javascript modules should be covered by existing tests.
+JavaScript tests should be included if the component has any JavaScript that is unique to it.
+Use of existing JavaScript modules should be covered by existing tests.

 [Read further guidance on testing components](/docs/testing-components.md).